ngstack/core/projects/code-editor/README.md

 | ------------ | ------------- | --------------------------------------- |
 | valueChanged | string        | Raised after editor value gets changed. |

-## Typings (experimental)
+## Typings

-The editor is able to resolve typing libraries when set to the `Typescript` language.
+The editor is able to resolve typing libraries when set to the `Typescript` or `Javascript` language.

 Use `dependencies` property to provide a list of libraries to resolve